Hydroxychloroquine (Plaquenil)

 Tell Your Rheumatology Provider

 Be sure to notify your other providers when taking this drug.
-This drug does not have any known immuno-suppressive effect on the immune system and rather is an immune modulator, so vaccines recommended for healthcare maintenances are generally acceptable.
+This drug is not known to suppress your immune system but rather to alter some functions within it.
+Vaccines recommended for healthcare maintenance are generally acceptable.
 Notify your eye doctor when you are on this medication so regular visual screening tests can be performed.
 If you are pregnant, considering becoming pregnant, or lactating, please discuss with your rheumatology provider that you are taking this medication.
-Hydroxychloroquine has been shown to be safe during pregnancy and breast feeding.
+Hydroxychloroquine has been shown to be safe during pregnancy and breastfeeding.